Union Station (Toronto): Airport link

-On June 6, 2015, the Union Pearson Express (UPX), a dedicated airport rail link service, started running between Union Station and Toronto Pearson International Airport, stopping only at Bloor and Weston GO stations.
+On June 6, 2015, the Union Pearson Express (UP Express), a dedicated airport rail link service, started running between Union Station and Toronto Pearson International Airport, stopping only at Bloor and Weston GO stations.
 The opening of the line allowed Metrolinx to achieve its goal, announced in 2010, of operating an airport rail link from Union Station in time for the 2015 Pan American Games.

 Trains on this line do not stop at the regular platforms used by GO and Via trains, but use a separate station located west of the main station building along the length of the main atrium of the SkyWalk between York Street and Lower Simcoe Street.
 The UP Express Union Station is a 5-minute walk from Union subway station.

 Trains depart from the station's single side platform every 15 minutes.
 Passengers access trains directly from an enclosed waiting area, and a glass wall with sliding doors separate trains from the platform and open to allow passengers to board directly from the waiting area without exposure to the elements.
 The floor of the waiting area is level with the train floor, which allows for step-free boarding.

 The UP Express Union Station has a dedicated customer service counter, ticket vending machines and flight check-in kiosks.
 These kiosks permit check-ins for Air Canada and WestJet.
 Three stands in the waiting area offer Balzac's coffee, souvenirs and Mill Street Brewery draft beer.